ilya-zlobintsev/LACT/README.md

   [Copr repository](https://copr.fedorainfracloud.org/coprs/ilyaz/LACT/), or
   download an RPM from [releases](https://github.com/ilya-zlobintsev/LACT/releases/).
-- Bazzite: Install with `ujust install-lact`.
+- Bazzite: Use the Flatpak below.

   This helper installs the Flatpak version and automatically adds the AMD overclocking boot option.